gitee2github/blog/design/content_posts.md

 ```
 |__ _draft       --list the cases of blogs
+|__ guidance     --house the guidance to post and maintain the blogs
 |__ post         --house all the final posts
    |__ yyyymmdd  --house the blogs by months, such as 202002
 ```